jeffreysorgen/golf-club-sensors/implementation.md

 26. **New Code** Created _golf-swing-imu-ble_ which communicates via BLE to a smartphone
 27. **Editing** Consolidating the documentation in preparation for moving to **Step Four: [the SDK!](activity.md#step-four)**
 28. **Posted to Reddit!** [HERE](https://www.reddit.com/r/arduino/comments/qja9y6/nano33blesense_project_first_step_solve_for_power/)
+29. (november) **CODE** Solved for "bounce" problem with accelerometer and enabled READY/RESTING states properly.

 ##### Learning about this:
 - **nRF Connect**, IMU sensors, BLE, C++, data collection